Lilac (IU album): Concept and title

 The concept of Lilac is "greeting/farewell" (인사; insa).
 According to Korean age reckoning, IU turned 29 in 2021; as a result, the album was the last of her twenties.
 IU explained her choice, stating, "Since I debuted at the age of 18 [sic], people have seen me from the middle of my teens, but they've seen me throughout my whole twenties.
 I'm making this album because I want to say goodbye to those who have been watching over my twenties, and thank you to those who watched until the very end.
 I want to have a glamorous goodbye.
 Something glamorous, without sadness. [...]
 I want to reach my thirties with a clean slate."
 In an interview with W Korea, she also shared: "In the language of flowers, 'lilac' means 'memories of youth.'
 I wanted to include a farewell with the message 'I'm now going onward to my next chapter' while also greeting my upcoming 30s at the same time."

-The album marks closes IU's "twenties series", comprising the past releases Spring of a Twenty Year Old, "Twenty-Three", "Palette" and "Eight".
+The album closes IU's "twenties series", comprising the past releases Spring of a Twenty Year Old, "Twenty-Three", "Palette" and "Eight".